SibTiger/TGRDM3/Tools/Notepad++/ReadMe.md

   `// FIX: Dividing by zero causes unforeseen consequences.
 We should probably fix that....`

 ### Numbers
-When using numbers with or without decimals, they will automatically change colours to destingush them from the rest of the text.
+When using numbers with or without decimals, they will automatically change colours to distinguish them from the rest of the text.

 Example of usage:<br>
   `DynamicVoid_DeepAxisLogic = 500;`<br>